opencontrol/schemas/README.md

 ## Standards

 A standard is a list composed of individual security requirements called controls.
-The U.S. Government's main security standard is [NIST 800-53](https://web.nvd.nist.gov/view/800-53/home).

 ### Examples